-All Economic Development and Small Business Applications continue to be done through an Open Round process and completed through the CFA portal.
+The Economic Development and Small Business Application is submitted through an Open Round process and completed through the CFA portal.
 The Open Round applications require the completion of a Pre-Submission Form.
 The Pre-Submission Form will be reviewed by The Office of Community Renewal and if accepted, the applicant will receive an invitation to apply and will have 60 days to complete a full application within the CFA portal.